+SHARES

+WEST TELESERVICES CORPORATION

+COMMON STOCK

-WEST TELESERVICES CORPORATION COMMON STOCK (PAR VALUE \$0.01 PER SHARE)
+(PAR VALUE \$0.01 PER SHARE)

-All of the 5,700,000 shares of Common Stock offered hereby are being sold by the Company.
+All of the shares of Common Stock offered hereby all being sold by the Company.
 Prior to this Offering there has been no public market for the Common Stock.
-It is currently estimated that the initial public offering price will be between \$14.00 and \$16.00 per share.
+It is currently estimated that the initial public offering price will be between \$ and \$ per share.
 See "Underwriting" for a discussion of the factors to be considered in determining the initial public offering price.

-SEE "RISK FACTORS" BEGINNING ON PAGE 8 FOR CERTAIN RISKS RELEVANT TO AN INVESTMENT IN THE COMMON STOCK.
+SEE "RISK FACTORS" BEGINNING ON PAGE 6 FOR CERTAIN RISKS RELEVANT TO AN INVESTMENT IN THE COMMON STOCK.

-The Common Stock has been approved for quotation on the Nasdaq National Market under the symbol "WTSC."
+Application will be made to have the Common Stock approved for quotation on the Nasdaq National Market under the symbol "WTSC."